beenotung/music-player/README.md

 ## Goal
 Play any supported audio format music in the background without keeping the screen on.

+## Features
+ - Play music under any folder
+ - Continue playing when working on other app / screen off
+ - Show meta song name (limited detection on garbled code, show filename as fallback)

 ## Todo
 Save "delete" option on songs without slowing down the launching speed.